brentgroves/status/2024/week11.md

 Example: When we partition records into serial_no and order by change date and lag by 1 the previous record in the partition could have the same location.
 If we partition by serial_no and location when we lag by 1 the previous record will have a different location.
 This partion will group represent every same location change record as just 1 record and we loose the fact that a container could move to a location more than once in its history.

+## What is OpenStack

+It is an API for a hypervisor.

+## What is a hypervisor?

+It is multiple software components each focused on the virtualization of singular hardware resource such as memory, storage, cpu, network port working together to create and manage virtual machines.

+## Repsys OpenStack

+3 dell r620s with 192 GB ram and 10 network ports each linked together to form a programmatically controlled hypervisor.

 ## HTMX